Open-Source-Drilling-Community/GeodeticDatum/Service/README.md

 Exposes a REST API for managing spheroids, geodetic datums, and batch conversions, backed by SQLite and powered by the core geodetic math from the Model project.

+It also hosts a Model Context Protocol (MCP) server at `/GeodeticDatum/api/mcp` for agent-style integrations over SSE, WebSockets, or HTTP POST.

 Base path: `/GeodeticDatum/api` (see `Service/Program.cs`).
 Swagger UI is served under `/GeodeticDatum/api/swagger`.

 Container image name: `norcedrillinggeodeticdatumservice`.